scriptkitties/p6-Config-Parser-toml/readme.md

 zef install Config::Parser::toml
 ```

+## Known issues
+The dependency `Config::TOML` fails to test on Rakudo 2017.03.
+As such,
+you will need to use Rakudo 2017.04 or higher in order to use this module.

 ## License
 This program is free software: you can redistribute it and/or modify it under
 the terms of the GNU General Public License as published by the Free Software